 Stacy Leeman’s works are represented by multiple galleries including: Brandt-Roberts Gallery in Columbus, Ohio, Rutledge Street Gallery in Camden, South Carolina, Wheelhouse Art in Louisville, Kentucky, and 530 Burns Gallery in Sarasota, Florida.
 Ms. Leeman earned her BA in studio art from Oberlin College and MFA from Mason Gross School of the Arts at Rutgers University and she and her family reside in Columbus.

-Photo of Ms charlotte a lees
+charlotte lees

 Charlotte lees transforms and translates the elements of nature to express a personal vision of her environment.
 Beauty matters and her goal is to create lasting images that connect man to his surroundings.